• Skip to content

 Making an application

-You will apply to the University of Brighton through our online application portal.
+Once you have prepared a first-rate application you can apply to the University of Brighton through our online application portal.
 When you do, you will require a research proposal, references, a personal statement and a record of your education.

 You will be asked whether you have discussed your research proposal and your suitability for doctoral study with a member of the University of Brighton staff.
-We recommend that all applications are made with the collaboration of at least one potential supervisor.
+We strongly recommend that all applications are made with the collaboration of at least one potential supervisor.
 Approaches to potential supervisors can be made directly through the details available online.
 If you are unsure, please do contact the Doctoral College for advice.

 Please visit our How to apply for a PhD page for detailed information.